 This comprehensive guide helps your organization understand the benefits of an OCIO model and offers practical steps to begin your search.
 Learn how to assess fit, clarify goals, and move forward with confidence.

-An “outsourced chief investment officer” (or OCIO) serves as a comprehensive fiduciary partner that provides investment solutions to an organization, such as managing a nonprofit’s endowment fund.
-They typically are delegated investment discretion and the corresponding fiduciary liability.
+An outsourced chief investment officer (OCIO) serves as a comprehensive fiduciary partner that provides investment solutions to an organization, such as managing a nonprofit’s endowment fund.
+They are typically delegated investment discretion and the corresponding fiduciary liability.

 How can an OCIO help my organization?

-Engaging with an OCIO may benefit your organization beyond investment returns, such as more time for investment committees to focus on their organization’s strategy and mission.
+Engaging with an OCIO may benefit your organization beyond investment returns, such as by giving investment committees more time to focus on their organization’s strategy and mission.
 The established governance structure can mitigate regulatory risk and address donor concerns about transparency.
 Accountability and fiduciary responsibilities are clearly defined at the outset through the creation of an investment policy statement (IPS).

 How can a private foundation benefit from an external investment manager?